iveney/nest-graph/README.md

-UPDATED DOCKERFILE PENDING...PLEASE STANDBY (2018-10-21)
+Based on jeff89179's work, which is based on peterot's work (peterot/nest-graph).
+Updated for the new Google version of the nest device APIs.

-Based on peterot's work (peterot/nest-graph).
-Updated with the latest versions of all components as of October 2018.
+Based on Axlan's updated python-next which uses said Google APIs.
+Pleaes read the README there https://github.com/axlan/python-nest to learn how to authenticate with the API, it's nuanced and requires following the instructions carefully.

 # Nest Metrics Collector